zainkai/AP_ItemSampler/README.md

 ## Getting Started
-Below is our recommended development environment, although it is not required to contribute.
+Below is our recommended development environment, although it is not required.
 - Windows 10
 - Visual Studio Enterprise 2015